learn-co-curriculum/phase-0-wsl2-env-ruby/README.md

 ### Action item

-1. Open the “Ubuntu” application using the “Start” menu
+1. Open the "Ubuntu" application using the "Start" menu
-2. If the “Ubuntu” application is still open from the last step, close and re-open to prevent errors with running the next command.
+2. If the "Ubuntu" application is still open from the last step, close and re-open to prevent errors with running the next command.
-3. Type “rvm install 2.6.1” and press <Enter>
+3. Type `rvm install 2.6.1` and press `<Enter>`
-4. Type “rvm list” and press <Enter>
+4. Type `rvm list` and press `<Enter>`

 ### Check your work

-If you see a message starting with “=\* ruby-2.6.1”, continue below.
+If you see a message starting with "=\* ruby-2.6.1", continue below.

 ## Install Ruby Gems on Ubuntu